 Even with such belief, we still have the opportunity to condemn rash irresponsible individuals.
 We ought to regard the purposeful decision to be “cognitively irresponsible” as morally reprehensible within this framework.
 This is because even the rashest of considerations should yield that being more careful will better the world, and being less careful would worsen the world.

-A few concerns remains, such as the concern of double counting.
+A few concerns remain, such as the concern of double counting.
 When should we be viewing rash agents as morally reprehensible?
 Does every rash action entail a tacit decision to continue to be “cognitively irresponsible”?
 Should we only count conscious decisions to be rash as reprehensible?
 Are supposed to reward or punish agents who question themselves and their thought processes, and decide to continue to pay little attention to details?

 Considerations on Compulsion

-Yet another feature of plausible moral systems is this: if I know that action A is right and action B is wrong in a given situation, I do not necessarily have enough reason to compel another agent to perform A rather than B. Another way to state this is to consider paternalism: common sense morality seems to dictate that, while paternalism might be the right course of action sometimes, it is not always the case.
+Yet another feature of plausible moral systems is this: if I know that action A is right and action B is wrong in a given situation, I do not necessarily have enough reason to compel another agent to perform A rather than B. Another way to state this is to consider paternalism: common-sense morality seems to dictate that, while paternalism might be the right course of action sometimes, it is not always the case.
 The belief that a subject is wrong in doing B and ought to do A instead is therefore a necessary but not sufficient condition for compelling the subject to A.

 Objective act consequentialism seems to suggest that it is right to force others to do the actions that bring about the best outcomes.
-For a certain statement of subjective consequentialism, however, we could arrive at the answer that it is sometimes appropriate to be compel others, and sometimes inappropriate to do so.
+For a certain statement of subjective consequentialism, however, we could arrive at the answer that it is sometimes appropriate to compel others, and sometimes inappropriate to do so.

 Roughly, subjective consequentialism dictates that we should compel others to act in a certain way if we estimate it is good to do so.
 Considering that others are in a better epistemic and cognitive position to estimate the outcomes and ramifications of their own actions, a prudent and virtuous estimation procedure on behalf of the subjective consequentialism should weight their outcomes against being paternalistic in most cases.